haskell-compat/base-compat/README.markdown

 The scope of `base-compat` is to provides the same functionality as the latest version of `base` for a wider range of compilers.

-In addition, successful library proposals that will be included in an upcoming version of `base` are include.
+In addition, successful library proposals that will be part of an upcoming version of `base` are include.

 ## What is covered